 True precision weapon

-The Excalibur projectile is a true precision weapon, impacting at a radial miss distance of less than two meters from the target.
+The Excalibur projectile, co-developed by Raytheon Missiles & Defense and BAE Systems Bofor, is a true precision weapon, impacting at a radial miss distance of less than two meters from the target.
 Unlike “near precision” guidance systems, the Excalibur weapon provides accurate first-round effects at all ranges in all weather conditions.
 This weapon system also extends the reach of .39-caliber artillery to 40 kilometers, .52-caliber artillery to 50 kilometers, and .58-caliber artillery to 70 kilometers.

 By using the Excalibur projectile's level of precision, there is a dramatic reduction in the time, cost and logistical burden associated with other artillery munitions.
 Analyses have shown that on average, it can take at least 10 conventional munitions to accomplish what one Excalibur weapon can.